anfnl/anfnl.github.io/_pages/about.md

 I am currently working on an [IUF project](https://www.iufrance.fr/les-membres-de-liuf/membre/2850-anthony-feneuil.html) on the political consequences of the social sciences of belief.

-### Research Areas: Beliefs • Philosophy And Theology • Identity • Religious Studies

 For more details, see my [CV](cv/) and [publications](publications/).

+### Beliefs • Philosophy And Theology • Identity • Religious Studies